 When the red blood cells wearing the “antibody sweaters” circulate through the body, they are recognized as “enemy” cells and destroyed.
 The two major blood filtering organs in the body are the liver and spleen.
 These are the places the antibody coated cells are recognized as foreign and destroyed.
 When the antibody is destroyed, so is the red blood cell.
 This results in anemia.

-The body will try to make up for this loss by “mass producing” red blood cells in the bone marrow.
+The body will try to make up for this loss by increasing the red blood cell production in the bone marrow.
 One of the ways to see this effect is by measuring the amount of immature, young, red blood cells in the circulating blood.
 These are called “reticulocytes”.
 The reticulocyte count tells us how hard the body is working to make new red blood cells to replace the ones recently destroyed.

 One way to determine if the body is producing antibodies directed against itself is with a blood test called a Coombs.
 The Coombs test is often positive in children with AIHA.